mdn/content/files/en-us/web/api/window/showopenfilepicker/index.md

         item is an object with the following options:

         - `description` {{Optional_Inline}}
           - : An optional description of the category of files types allowed.
-Default to be an empty string.
+Defaults to an empty string.
         - `accept`
           - : An {{jsxref('Object')}} with the keys set to the [MIME type](/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) and the values an {{jsxref('Array')}} of file extensions (see below for an example).